 The back to school TV commercials are in full swing and you are likely spending a small fortune on back to school clothes and supplies, but have you thought about back to school sleep needs??

 Sleep is important year round, but during school times, when learning is so intensive, it becomes even more important to develop healthy habits and ensure our children are meeting their needs.

 First, let’s start by reviewing the recommended amounts of sleep for children and why achieving these recommendations is so important:

-Children who are getting sufficient sleep at night and for naps (if needed) on a regular basis, see many benefits including attention span, learning, memory, behavior, emotional regulation and overall quality of life.
+Children who get sufficient sleep at night and for naps (if needed) on a regular basis, see many benefits.
+The benefits can include improved attention span, learning, memory, behavior, emotional regulation and overall quality of life.
 It’s clear to see how these benefits will help our children at school and at home alike.

 Consider the tips below to help your kiddos meet their sleep needs:

 At least one week before school starting, re-establish your school schedule.
 This means waking children up at the time they will need to awaken once school starts.
 This will help them transition their entire day to be in line with their school schedule and will also make it easier to move to earlier bedtimes.

 Introduce earlier bedtimes to ensure your littles meet their sleep needs early in the night.
 Bedtimes for school age children typically range in between 7:00 – 8:00.
 Earlier bedtime makes it easier for children to drift off to slumber, can help to prevent middle of the night wakings and ensure they are getting the most restorative sleep, which happens earlier in the night.